Getting Started

 Microsoft Windows

 This version comes packaged with an installation wizard.
-Just run the downloaded package and it will lead you through the installation process.
-If you want the file associations to be set up for all user, run the installer as administrator, or as a user with administrator rights.
+Just run the downloaded installer package and it will lead you through the installation process.

 The survey viewer that’s part of Survex is called aven, and uses OpenGL for 3d rendering.